 It may first be given through an IV at the hospital.
 The medicine may them be continued as pills at home.
 Treatment may last for up to 6 weeks.

 Surgery may be needed to:

-IE is rare, but some may have a higher risk.
+IE is not common.
+Some people may have a higher risk.
 If you have a risk of IE the following may help decrease chance of an infection: